Stories

 Photos Buck Lewis

 Vassar’s Undergraduate Research Summer Institute (URSI) allows approximately 80 students to take part in immersive science research projects.
 This year’s student researchers will present their work at a campus symposium on September 25.
-The guest speaker will be Dr. Katherine H. Freeman, Professor of Geosciences at Pennsylvania State University.
+The keynote speaker will be Dr. Kate Freeman, Professor of Geosciences at Pennsylvania State University.
+Dr. Freeman is a member of the National Academy of Sciences and a preeminent scholar in several fields, including astrobiology and geochemistry.

 Funding for the URSI program is provided by Vassar’s Computing and Information Services, the Faculty Start-Up Fund, the Office of the Dean of the Faculty, the Environmental Research Institute the National Science Foundation, the National Institutes of Health, and numerous private foundations and endowments created by Vassar alums.